 The Recruitment, Admissions and Registration Department has responsibility for all matters relating to the processing of applications, student transfers and ID cards and the coordination of student registration.
-If you need assistance with course registration or need to request a leave of absence, please contact the Office of the Assistant Registrar at the following email address: admissions@open.uwi.edu.
+If you need assistance with course registration or need to request a leave of absence, please contact the Recruitment, Admissions and Registration Office at the following email address: admissions@open.uwi.edu.